2005 AFL Grand Final: Background

 This was West Coast's first appearance in a grand final since winning the 1994 premiership, whilst it was Sydney's first since losing in 1996, and the Swans had not won a premiership since 1933 (as South Melbourne).

 Two players from the Eagles' last premiership in 1994 were appearing in this grand final: Drew Banfield for the Eagles and Jason Ball for the Swans in his last AFL game.

 At the conclusion of the home-and-away season, West Coast finished second on the AFL ladder behind Adelaide with 17 wins and five losses.
 Sydney finished third with 15 wins and seven losses.
-They met in the qualifying final at Domain Stadium, and West Coast won by four points.
+They met in the qualifying final at Subiaco Oval, and West Coast won by four points.